Sex and Candy: Composition

 Several media outlets compared "Sex and Candy" to the work of Nirvana with Jonah Bayer of The A.V.
 Club specifically likening it to the sound of that band's 1994 album MTV Unplugged in New York.
 Dan Weiss of LA Weekly wrote "Sex and Candy" is the only song on Marcy Playground besides "Saint Joe on the School Bus" that resembles Nirvana's music.
-According to Gladstone of Cracked.com, many people mistakenly believe that "Sex and Candy" is a Nirvana song despite the fact that it was released after the suicide of Kurt Cobain; Gladstone opined "Only in the most superficial way is this song Nirvana-esque.
+According to Gladstone of Cracked.com, many people mistakenly believe that "Sex and Candy" is a Nirvana song despite the fact that it was released after the 1994 suicide of Kurt Cobain; Gladstone opined "Only in the most superficial way is this song Nirvana-esque.
 It's moody and hooky."
-Other bands and sounds that critics heard in the song were the sort of music played at coffeehouses, Pearl Jam's session on MTV Unplugged session, jam bands, The Beatles, and Beck.
+Other bands and sounds that critics heard in the song were the sort of music played at coffeehouses, Pearl Jam's session on MTV Unplugged, jam bands, The Beatles, and Beck.

 Critics offered different interpretations of the song.
 Billboard's Bradley Bambarger and MTV News' Colin Devenish understood it as a love song while Rolling Stone's Chuck Eddy said that was about "a sad sack strung out on hippie lingo ('Dig it,' 'Yeah, mama') and caffeine."
 In his book Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era, Bruce Pollock said the song takes "the 'Good Morning, Little Schoolgirl' ethos a bit too far."
 John Barrett of Paste deemed it "a simple, dreamlike tale of first laying eyes on a beautiful woman."
 Bayer wrote that listeners tried hard to find meaning in the track's seemingly meaningless lyrics.
 He added that "nobody, including the songwriter, really knows what it's about."
 For Stereogum, Peter Helman called the song "nonsensical".